How to Fix Screen Flickering and Flashing on Windows 10

-With that in mind, skip ahead below to the relevant section that you need.
-However, if the advice therein doesn’t work, be sure to check the tips in the other section too, just in case it’s beneficial.
+With that in mind, skip to the relevant section that you need below.
+However, if the advice there doesn’t work, check the advice in the other sections too, just in case it solves the problem.

-In the case of Norton AntiVirus, the problem has been acknowledged by developer Symantec and they’ve released a specific fix for it.
-If you’re running Norton, head to their official support page and follow the steps (which involves downloading a fix .exe) to resolve the issue.
+In the case of Norton AntiVirus, the problem is acknowledged by Symantec and they’ve released a specific fix for it.
+If you’re running Norton, head to their official support page and follow the steps (which involves downloading an executable) to resolve the issue.
 It should work, but keep reading if not.

 Across all three applications, make sure you’re running the latest versions.
 Either update within the app itself or head to the respective official websites and download the most up-to-date release.
 You may find that this issue has now been officially patched within the app.

-If this doesn’t work, it’s time to try uninstalling the program .
-To do so, press Win Key + I to open Settings.
-From here, select System and then App & features from the left-hand navigation.
-You’ll then be presented with a list of all the apps on your system.
+If this doesn’t work, uninstall the program .
+To do so, press Windows Key + I to open Settings.
+From here, click Apps to be presented with a list of all the apps on your system.
 Find the offending app, left-click it and then click Uninstall.
 You may need to restart your system for the changes to fully take effect.

 Remove the Driver

-Now do a system search for Device Manager and select the relevant result.
+Next, press Win Key + X and click Device Manager.
 Click the arrow next to Display drivers to expand the category.
-Right-click your graphics card, click Uninstall, check Delete the driver for this device and then click OK.
+Right-click your graphics card, click Uninstall device, check Delete the driver for this device and then click OK.
 Restart your system again.

-Alternatively, you can also use third-party software called Display Driver Uninstaller, which will completely wipe any traces of the driver from your system.
-I use this and think it’s great, but feel free to use the built-in Windows method, if you’re more comfortable with that.
+Alternatively, you can use a third-party software called Display Driver Uninstaller, which will completely wipe any traces of the driver from your system.
+I use this and think it’s great, but feel free to use the built-in Windows method if you’re more comfortable with that.